-The gut-joint axis: cross-reactive food antibodies in rheumatoid arthritis
+A. The gut-joint axis: cross-reactive food antibodies in rheumatoid arthritis

 Patients with rheumatoid arthritis (RA) often feel there is an association between food intake and rheumatoid disease severity.
-In a recent study of this putative immunological link between gut immunity and RA, food IgG, IgA and IgM antibodies were measured in serum and perfusion fluid from the jejunum of 14 RA patients and 20 healthy controls to determine the systemic and mucosal immune response.
-The antigens originated from cow's milk (α -lactalbumin, β -lactoglobulin, casein), cereals, hen's egg (ovalbumin), cod fish and pork meat.
-In the intestinal fluid of many RA patients, all three immunoglobulin classes showed increased food specific activities, including gliadin antibodies (3).
+In a recent study of this putative immunological link between gut immunity and RA, food antibodies were measured in serum and perfusion fluid from the jejunum of RA patients and healthy controls to determine the systemic and mucosal immune response.
+IgG, IgA and IgM antibodies to dietary antigens were measured in serum and jejunal perfusion fluid from 14 RA patients and 20 healthy subjects.
+The antigens originated from cow's milk (α -lactalbumin, β lactoglobulin, casein), cereals, hen's egg (ovalbumin), cod fish and pork meat.
+In the intestinal fluid of many RA patients, all three immunoglobulin classes showed increased food specific activities, including gliadin antibodies.^{3,4}

-It is well-known that some 80% of untreated RA patients have been shown to have reduced maximum gastric acid output leading to a marked reduction in dietary protein degradation, which contributes to enhanced food immunoreactivity (4-5).
+It is well-known that some 80% of untreated RA patients have been shown to have reduced maximum gastric acid output leading to a marked reduction in dietary protein degradation, which contributes to enhanced food immunoreactivity.5-7

 A germ-free state prevents the development of gut and joint inflammation in HLA-B27 transgenic rats, thereby giving strong support to a connection between mucosal immunity and arthritis.
 Also, reactive arthritis in humans appears to be caused by a combination of a mucosa-associated microbial impact and genetic predisposition.
-Interestingly, some 90% of patients with reactive arthritis or ankylosing spondylitis express HLA-B27, and these disorders can be associated with Crohn's disease, ulcerative colitis, and jejuno-ileal bypass surgery - again emphasizing the putative gut-joint axis which is also supported by shared homing properties of activated intestinal immune cells (6-7).
+Interestingly, some 90% of patients with reactive arthritis or ankylosing spondylitis express HLA-B27, and these disorders can be associated with Crohn's disease, ulcerative colitis, and jejuno-ileal bypass surgery - again emphasizing the putative gut-joint axis which is also supported by shared homing properties of activated intestinal immune cells.8-11

-Moreover, animal experiments have demonstrated a widespread tissue distribution of food antigens shortly after feeding, which could predispose to synovial immune complex formation and thereby autoimmune joint reactions (3).
+Moreover, animal experiments have demonstrated a wide-spread tissue distribution of food antigens shortly after feeding, which could predispose to synovial immune complex formation and thereby autoimmune joint reactions.
 Additionally, it was reported that intestinal levels of IgM and IgA are increased in patients with ankylosing spondylitis related to disease activity.
-Antigens from the gut microbiota rather than food are apparently involved in that disease (5-6).
+Antigens from the gut microbiota rather than food are apparently involved in that disease.7-8